Configuration with app.json / app.config.js

 };

-You can use autocomplete and doc-blocks with a TypeScript config app.config.ts
+You can use autocomplete and doc-blocks with an Expo config in TypeScript.
+Create an app.config.ts with the following contents:

-import { ExpoConfig, ConfigContext } from '@expo/config';
+import { ExpoConfig, ConfigContext } from 'expo/config';

 export default ({ config }: ConfigContext): ExpoConfig => ({